Can Dogs Eat Ginger?

 There are many foods you would never think of feeding a dog, but most dogs will eat just about anything as long as they get it before a human can stop them.

 Can dogs eat Ginger?
-Some say yes, and some say no, but I am here today to tell you what is true.
+Some say yes and no, but I am here today to tell you what is true.

 The old wives tale, which says dogs cannot eat Ginger, comes from ancient Chinese medicine practices where spices were used for healing, and doctors would not want their patients eating those spicy foods for fear of side effects.